belasi01/Cops/README.md

   - The field number 5 is the **time window**, which is the number of seconds after the start of the recording corresponding to the actual begining and the end of the cast, respectively.
-This is eventually avoid if the file have been cleaned prior the processing.
-This can be achieve using the CLEAN.FILES option.
+This is eventually avoided if the file have been cleaned prior the processing.
+This can be achieved using the CLEAN.FILES option.

-When you process the data for the first time, the fields 4 to 8 can be leave as is.
+When you process the data for the first time, the fields 4 to 8 can be left as is.
 The processing will take the default values found in **init.cops.dat** for fields 6, 7 and 8.
 The later fields were described above and they stand for *sub.surface.removed.layer*, *tiltmax.optics*, and *depth.interval.for.smoothing*.
 All of them contains 3 (or 4) values